Shopify/polaris/src/components/Autocomplete/README.md

 ### Multiple tags autocomplete

-Use to allow merchants to select multiple options from a list curated by the text input.
+Use to help merchants select multiple options from a list curated by the text input.

 ```jsx
 class MultiAutocompleteExample extends React.Component {